awsdocs/aws-glue-developer-guide/doc_source/access-control-overview.md

   For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

-The following is an example policy that grants permissions for one AWS Glue action \(`glue:GetTables`\)\.
-The wildcard character \(\*\) in the `Resource` value means that you can use this action to obtain the names of all the tables in a database owned by the AWS account in the current AWS region\.
+The following is an example identity\-based policy that grants permissions for one AWS Glue action \(`GetTables`\)\.
+The wildcard character \(`*`\) in the `Resource` value means that you are granting permission to this action to obtain names and details of all the tables in a databases in the Data Catalog\.
+If the user also has access to other catalogs through a resource policy, then it is given access to these resources too\.

 ```
 {